Design-Based Inference for Spatial Experiments under Unknown Interference: Setting

-where $d_i(x) = ||x(i) - x||$ is some well-defined metric (e.g., Euclidean or a least-cost distance) that measures the distance between point $x$ and intervention point $i$, which is located at $x(i)$, and $\zeta$ is a suitable measure.
-If the points in $\mathcal{X}$ are dense and spaced evenly, then this measure could amount to taking the sum of points along the edge of a circle of radius $d$ around $x(i)$, in which case the circle average is this sum divided by number of points.
-If the points are spaced such that there are few or no points precisely at the edge of the circle, the measure could effectively work with a coarsened distance.\footnote{An example of a coarsened distance measure would be,
+If the points in $\mathcal{X}$ are dense and spaced evenly, then $\Omega_d$ could be a singleton, $\Omega_d=\{d\}$.
+The circle average amounts to taking the average across points along the edge of a circle of radius $d$ around $i$.
+If the points are spaced such that there are few or no points precisely at the edge of the circle, $\Omega_d$ could be a \textit{donut} where $\Omega_d= [d - \kappa , d]$ (with $\kappa$ a user-chosen constant dictating the donut's thickness), or a \textit{disk} where $\Omega_d=[0,d]$.
+By considering a collection of sets across different d values, $\{\Omega_d\}_{d \in \mathcal{D}}$, we will be able to examine how the circle average's value varies over the geography.
+When it does not cause confusion, we write $\mu_i(\Y(\z);\Omega_d)$ simply as $\mu_i(\Y(\z);d)$.
+Similarly, the realized circle average for intervention node $i$ at $d$ is